sathwik02022002/WolfJobs/README.md

 **Step 2: Backend Setup**
 - Open a terminal window and navigate to the backend directory by executing the command: *cd backend*

-- Install the necessary packages by running: *npm i*
+- Install the necessary packages by running: *npm install*

 - Start the backend service with the following command: *npm start*